-Each June a group of U16 and U18 athletes from Sun Valley, Jackson and other IMD teams, makes the trek west to Mt.
+Each June a group of U16 and U18 athletes from many IMD teams, makes the trek west to Mt.
 Bachelor.
 This tradition of kicking off summer training by skiing on snow has become a favorite for every attendee with a mix of quality on-snow training , summer adventures around bend and plenty of jumping in rivers.

 Mornings are longer sessions on the trails at the base of Mt.
 Bachelor.
 Afternoons are filled with trail runs at Smith Rock, strength sessions in Sun River, food truck adventures downtown and more.